smutch/UnixTutorial/source/index.rst

 Unix for Astronomers
 =====================

-These are the course notes for the **Basic and advanced Unix** section of the `2013 ASA/ANITA Astroinformatics Summer School <http://www.smp.uq.edu.au/anitaworkshop2013/?page_id=30>`_.
+These are the course notes for the **Basic and Advanced Unix** sessions of the `2013 ASA/ANITA Astroinformatics Summer School <http://www.smp.uq.edu.au/anitaworkshop2013/?page_id=30>`_.

-These notes are a shameless (barely altered) reworking of the excellent `Unix Tutorial <http://www.ee.surrey.ac.uk/Teaching/Unix/>`_ by M. Stonebank (2001; The University of Surrey).
+These notes are a shameless (in some places barely altered) reworking of the `Unix Tutorial <http://www.ee.surrey.ac.uk/Teaching/Unix/>`_ by M. Stonebank (2001; The University of Surrey).

+As such, this work is licensed under a `Creative Commons Attribution-ShareAlike 3.0 Unported License <http://creativecommons.org/licenses/by-sa/3.0/deed.en_US>`_.

 .. image:: http://i.creativecommons.org/l/by-sa/3.0/88x31.png
    :alt: Creative Commons License
    :target: http://creativecommons.org/licenses/by-sa/3.0/deed.en_US

-This work is licensed under a `Creative Commons Attribution-ShareAlike 3.0 Unported License <http://creativecommons.org/licenses/by-sa/3.0/deed.en_US>`_.
+   :align: center

 --------